ayush-sharaf/Pomodoro-Timer/README.md

 A sleek and interactive Pomodoro Timer built with React and Next.js.
 This application helps you manage your work sessions and breaks effectively using the Pomodoro Technique.

-#Live Project
+# Live Project

-Here is the deployed version of the tool `https://pomodoro-timer-tan.vercel.app/`
+Here is the deployed version of the tool [Pomodoro Timer](https://pomodoro-timer-tan.vercel.app/)

 ![Pomodoro Timer Screenshot](sample.png)